- DirectX encountered an unrecoverable error is a frequent error message with Call of Duty games.

 - Select to download the most updated video card driver that’s compatible with your Windows platform.

 - Next, press the Win key + X hotkey; and select Device Manager on the Win + X menu.

 - Double-click Display adapters and right-click your listed graphics card to open its context menu.

 - Select the Uninstall device option on the context menu.

-- Click the Delete the driver settings for this device check box, and then press Uninstall button.
+- Check the Delete the driver settings for this device checkbox, and then press the Uninstall button.